iarai/Landslide4Sense-2022/README.md

 - **Digital elevation model (DEM)** from [ALOS PALSAR](https://www.usgs.gov/centers/eros/science/usgs-eros-archive-radar-alos-palsar-radar-processing-system): B14.

-All bands in the Landslide4Sense dataset are resized to ~10m pixel size.
-The image patches and their corresponding labels are 128 x 128 pixels.
+All bands in the competition dataset are resized to the resolution of ~10m per pixel.
+The image patches have the size of 128 x 128 pixels and are labeled pixel-wise.

 **Download links:** [training](https://cloud.iarai.ac.at/index.php/s/KrwKngeXN7KjkFm) and [validation](https://cloud.iarai.ac.at/index.php/s/N6TacGsfr5nRNWr).